DelicateIntegral/cyoacc/README.md

 from cyoacc import process_json_file

 def main(directory=None, minify=False):
-    # If no directory is provided, use the directory where the script exists
+    # Use current working directory if no argument provided
     if directory is None:
-        directory = os.getcwd()  # Use current working directory if no argument provided
+        directory = os.getcwd()

     # Process all JSON files in the specified directory
     files = os.listdir(directory_path)